Timmy-Bergkvist/Pralinorskan-app/README.md

 **Target Audience**

-Pralinörskan is a ecommerce app that allows customer to choose between 30+ different variations of pralines such as Vegan, Gluten free and Special Offers.
+Pralinörskan is an ecommerce app that allows customers to choose between 30+ different variations of pralines such as Vegan, Gluten free and Special Offers.
 Customers can choose to have them delivered to their one country with payment using Stripe.
-Customers also have the option to save their profile details for future purchases and to view order history from older purchases.
+Customers also have the option to save their profile details for future purchases and to view order history from previous purchases.

 When testing this app, to make a payment, the following details should be provided: